Japan Family Travel 2026: How to Plan a Trip the Whole Family will Love

 If you take the subway, use an IC card like Suica or PASMO.
 Just tap and go—no need to figure out tickets each time.
 One card is for one person, so prepare one for each family member.

-Prepare 5-10 minutes' walking as subway stations can be very large.
+Prepare for 5-10 minutes of walking, as subway stations can be very large.

 Traveling Around Cities by Taxi in Japan